Last Updated on by

 Blink allows you to put a camera just about anywhere.
 This means that you can easily secure the doorway, the windows, and just about any area in the house you want to keep an eye on.
 Blink’s batteries are estimated to last for at least a year, so you don’t need to keep on changing them.

-Blink allows you to start protecting your home with a single-camera system for $99 (For the latest prices and discounts, check here).
+Blink allows you to start protecting your home with a single-camera system (For the latest prices and discounts, check here).

-You can also choose from a two-camera to a five-camera system with prices ranging from $169 to $349 (For the latest prices and discounts, check here).
-After that, you can buy additional cameras at only $75 each.
+You can also choose from a two-camera to a five-camera system (For the latest prices and discounts, check here).
+After that, you can buy additional cameras.

 Contents (Jump to)